1jour1vin

 About the wine:

-Produced from a 66-hectare vineyard, 80% of which is planted on gravelly hillsides and 20% on clay-limestone subsoil.
+This wine comes from a 66-hectare vineyard, 80% of which is planted on gravelly hilltops and 20% on clay-limestone subsoil.
 Owned by the Dourthe family, this wine is a blend of 52% Cabernet Sauvignon, 41% Merlot, and 7% Petit Verdot.
 The nose is magnificent, with notes of herbs and dried flowers accompanied by fragrant black fruits.
-Smooth and utterly charming from the very first sip, juicy, lively, and playful—equally sweet, tangy, and creamy, all combining to create a full-bodied sensation on the palate with dense, rich tannins, freshness, and concentration.
-It is truly captivating and a delicate, flavorful wine.
-Excellent style, confident and full of character—nothing is missing.
-Crisp, meaty, and mineral, with a salty, wet-stone finish that I love.
+Smooth and utterly charming from the very first sip, juicy, lively, and playful—equally sweet, tangy, and creamy, all combining to create a full-bodied mouthfeel with dense, full-bodied tannins, freshness, and concentration.
+It’s truly captivating—a delicate and flavorful wine.
+Excellent style, confident and full of character; it has everything you could ask for.
+Crisp, full-bodied, and mineral, with a salty, wet-stone finish that I love.
 2023–2034

 Guide Hachette des vins